Weisenberg Township, Pennsylvania

-Weisenberg Township is a township in Lehigh County, Pennsylvania.
+Weisenberg Township is a township in Lehigh County, Pennsylvania, United States.
 The population of Weisenberg Township was 4,923 at the 2010 U.S. census.
-The township is a suburb of Allentown in the Lehigh Valley, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+The township is a suburb of Allentown in the Lehigh Valley, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 69.47 sqkm of which 69.35 sqkm are land and 0.13 sqkm, or 0.18%, are water.
 It is in the Delaware River watershed and is drained by tributaries of Jordan Creek into the Lehigh River to the east and by tributaries of Maiden Creek into the Schuylkill River to the southwest.

-It includes the villages of Haafsville, Hymensville, New Smithville, Seiberlingville, Seipstown, Stines Corner, and Werleys Corner.
+Weisenberg Township includes the villages of Haafsville, Hymensville, New Smithville, Seiberlingville, Seipstown, Stines Corner, and Werleys Corner.